biowdl/germline-DNA/docs/index.md

 ```

 And the associated samplesheet might look like this:
-And the associated samplesheet might look like this:

 sample | library | read |control| R1 | R1_md5 | R2 | R2_md5
 -------|---------|------|-------|----|--------|----|-------